abigailhartnett/react-router-practice/README.md

 # Git Router Practice

 In this Codecademy project, I was tasked with adding client-side routing to an existing site.
+I did not create the original code—just set up the routing.

 ## Instructions from Codecademy